TelemetryHarbor/harbor-sdk-python/README.md

 ### Logging GPS Data

-Telemetry Harbor automatically groups GPS data for map visualizations.
+Harbor Scale automatically groups GPS data for map visualizations.
 Send `latitude` and `longitude` as separate metrics with the same timestamp.

 ```python
 # The SDK handles the timestamps automatically if you don't provide one